hania-cs/Restaurant-Landing-Page/README.md

 - Customer reviews: Testimonials from satisfied customers are showcased to build trust and credibility.
 - Contact options: The page provides links to contact the restaurant via phone, Facebook, and Instagram.

-## Demo

-A live demo of the restaurant landing page can be accessed [here](https://hania-cs.github.io/Restaurant-Landing-Page/).

 ## Installation